The modelling of the action potentials in myelinated nerve fibres: Model for AP propagation on myelinated axon based on Lieberstein model

 \section{Model for AP propagation on myelinated axon based on Lieberstein model}

-Taking the elementary form of Maxwell equations combined with the ideas proposed by Lieberstein in eqs.~\eqref{LIB1} and \eqref{LIB2} as a starting point, we proceed to modify these governing equations to include the effect of myelination on the AP signal propagation.
+Taking the elementary form of Maxwell equations combined with the ideas proposed by Lieberstein \cite{Lieberstein1967} in eqs.~\eqref{LIB1} and \eqref{LIB2} as a starting point, we proceed to modify these governing equations to include the effect of myelination on the AP signal propagation. {The simplified geometry of a myelinated axon is shown in} Fig.~\ref{paramS}.